claytonwramsey/www/about.md

 ![A picture of me, carrying a water bottle and waving,](assets/img/thatsme.jpg)

 Hi!
-I'm a PhD student computer science at Rice University.
+I'm a PhD student studying computer science at Rice University.
 In my free time, I figure skate, swing dance, and write a little code.

 My biggest project is Fiddler, a chess engine.